icerpc/icerpc-csharp/BUILDING.md

 cargo test
 ```

-This command executes the unit tests for `slicec-cs`.
+This command runs the test suite for `slicec-cs`.

 ## Creating NuGet packages